 Plus, he says "people [in North Texas] appreciate good food, and they've been very supportive of very good brands that deliver on their promise on food and service."
 Of note, D-FW is home to the chain-restaurant headquarters of Pizza Hut, Pei Wei Asian Diner, Cicis Pizza, Taco Bueno, Brinker International (Chili's Grill & Bar and Maggiano's Little Italy) and more.

-The first — and for now, only — Hickory Bird is located in a Walmart in Bedford, on Highway 121.
-The next Hickory Bird is expected to open inside a Walmart in Fort Worth this year.
+The first Hickory Bird is located in a Walmart in Bedford, on Highway 121.
+The second Hickory Bird opens May 18 in Fort Worth.
 Two more are expected to open in the North Texas suburbs, and the restaurant may also expand to the Carolinas.

 Hickory Bird's big seller is chicken, though the menu also has some barbecue offerings like pulled pork and some Tex-Mex options like quesadillas.